kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 For single profiles we can obtain reasonable initial estimates by inspection of the profile.
-Processing many profiles e.g. in a data cube with two spatial axes and one spectral axis, needs another approach.
+Processing many profiles, e.g. in a data cube with two spatial axes and one spectral axis, needs another approach.
 If your profile has more than 1 Gaussian component, the problem becomes even more complicated.
 So what we need is a method that automates the search for reasonable initial estimates.